 “Would it surprise you to know that B’s marathon finish time is about 30 min faster than mine?”

 “Most marathon training plans are 3-4 months long but here’s a guy who’s giving his EVERYTHING on a speed training run 6 months before race day.
 That’s the type of commitment he has for his craft (running in this case).”

 It was poetry in tortuous motion.

-I’m sure I extended the analogy to underscore the importance of academic training well before exams but I’m not sure if he took it to heart or surreptitiously rolled his eyes.
+I extended the analogy to underscore the importance of academic training well before exams but I’m sure he rolled his eyes.